Keane Wonder Mine: Visiting

 The Keane Wonder Mine was among the most successful gold mines in the valley and followed the course of a rich vein of ore.
 The miners attempted to remove as much of the ore as possible, and as a result dug out large areas, with only a few pillars to keep the mine from collapsing.
 This has led to the instability of both the mine and the land above it, and has led the National Park Service to close the area to visitors.

 The presence of toxic chemicals, such as lead and mercury, which are by-products of processing, and the detection of cyanide, which was used to process gold ore, added to the park closing the mine area.

 In addition to the mine, a gravity-powered aerial tramway and a stamp mill were built on the site.
-Both of these structures were popular with tourists, but have suffered from neglect, but the National Park Service reopened the mill and mine site to visitors in November of 2017.
+Both of these structures were popular with tourists, but have suffered from neglect, but the National Park Service reopened the mill and mine site to visitors in November 2017.